theEDdanny/WAF-Bypass-for-Beautiful-Soup/README.md

 # Bypassing-Bot-Detection-Systems

-When web scraping with libraries BeautifulSoup and Selenium every programmer will be met with this WAF response similar to this.
+When web scraping with libraries such as BeautifulSoup every programmer will be met with a WAF response similar to this.

 ![Cloudflare response](https://user-images.githubusercontent.com/92893340/191365938-33fc8827-fd66-4621-a32e-cca75e020696.JPG)

 But not to fear, because unless you're sending hundreds of requests a minute the solution is quite simple.
 For this example I will be using 'https://offerup.com/'.
 OfferUp doesnt want robots all over their site for obvious reasons, so please dont abuse this infromation.
 This post is solely for edicational purposes.

 The WAF looks at many different kinds of data authenticate a user.
 In the case of robot detection It will focus on the authenticity of the request headers.
-So why dont we try a replay attack with the headers we send legitimately via web browser?
+So why dont we try a replay attack with the payload being headers we send legitimately via web browser?

-(P.S.)
-I personally recomend using BeautifulSoup over Selenium.
-I have found Selenuim much harder to create custom content.
-But this is a personal opnion.
-Feel free to use whatever library fits your personal needs.
+(tip I didnt know lol) Selenium and BeautifulSoup work differently in the way they are used.
+BeautifulSoup can retreve HTML from a page but it canno't interact with the site via javascript.
+Selenium is the best option for interacting with a websites javascript.

 # Step one:
 Head to the site you want to scrape.
 Wait for it to load and press f12 (or right click and to to inspect).